grantcolley/origin/README.md

-## What you get with the solution
+### What you get with the solution
 The solution contains the following three projects:

 1. **DevelopmentInProgress.Origin** - this is the Origin framework containing the shell.
 You will create line-of-business modules as dll's that will plug into the framework.
+You will find out how to create a module below.

-2. **DevelopmentInProgress.ExampleModule** - this module contains examples of some basic functionality offered by the Origin framework and is a great place to start learning about how it works by stepping through the code.
+2. **DevelopmentInProgress.ExampleModule** - this module contains examples of some basic functionality offered by the Origin framework.
+It's not pretty but is a great place to start learning about how it works by stepping through the code.
 Once you are familiar with the Origin framework you can remove it from the solution.
 When you do, don’t forget to remove it from the *ModuleCatalog.xaml* file in the *DevelopmentInProgress.Origin* project too.

 3. **DevelopmentInProgress.ModuleTemplate** - the quickest way to get started writing a module is to use this template.
 It comes with a document view and view model and is preconfigured in the navigation panel.
 Just rename the project and objects as appropriate.
-You’ll probably want a new image too.
+You’ll probably want a new image too!